 HTML 5, CSS 3, SCSS, GitHub, Digital Ocean, Haml, Ruby on Rails, Sendgrid, PostgreSQL, jQuery, Redis

 PayPal, Google Firebase, Sendgrid, Google Geocoder&Map API, Facebook and Google+ login APIs

 Sergiej Rewiakin, CTO

-With positive experience in working with Syndicode I have hired them once again to develop mobile and web app for Hellocare.
+With positive experience in working with Syndicode, I have hired them once again to develop mobile and web app for Hellocare.
 Since it was not our first project, the day-to-day execution went super well.
 We have built an outstanding product in both web and mobile.
 Despite difficult market roll out and multiple changes in the feedback cycle.
 The team was going an extra mile to make all deliverables on time.
-The clients were particularly impressed by flat and adaptive design and simple and readable interface.
+The clients were particularly impressed by the flat and adaptive design and simple and readable interface.